tildeio/ember-element-helper/README.md

   selectors).

-* In Ember versions before 3.11, modifiers cannot be passed to the element, even with addons such as the [modifier manager](https://github.com/ember-polyfills/ember-modifier-manager-polyfill) and [on modifier](https://github.com/buschtoens/ember-on-modifier) polyfills are used.
+* In Ember versions before 3.11, modifiers cannot be passed to the element, even when addons such as the [modifier manager](https://github.com/ember-polyfills/ember-modifier-manager-polyfill) and [on modifier](https://github.com/buschtoens/ember-on-modifier) polyfills are used.
 Doing so requires [RFC #435](https://github.com/emberjs/rfcs/blob/master/text/0435-modifier-splattributes.md) which is first available on Ember 3.11.
 This is an Ember.js limitation,